squirrellnonymous/AP2/docs/features-and-bugs.md

 ## Quick Index

 ### Feature Requests
+- Unify Rendering Structure Between Flashcards and Practicals - Not yet implemented
+- Mobile-First Design for Anatomical Images - Not yet implemented
 - Comprehensive Style Library System for Flashcards - Not yet implemented
 - Footer on All Pages with Project Information - Not yet implemented
 - Midi Quizzes - 10 Question Practice Format - Not yet implemented